 Shannon Hoover, from Greenville SC, plays electric and acoustic bass, piano, and brass.
 He graduated from Anderson University (SC) in 2004 with a B.A. in Double Bass Performance.
-He is a freelance performer, composer, private instructor, and the adjunct bass instructor at University of South Carolina-Upstate in Spartanburg, SC.
+He is a freelance performer, composer, private instructor, and the adjunct bass instructor and ensemble director at University of South Carolina-Upstate in Spartanburg, SC.
 He plays many styles, focusing on jazz, classical, and world music, also keeping a busy performance schedule with several projects such as Hipbones, Clay Ross Band, Wade Baker Trio, Greenville Jazz Collective, and his own group, the Shannon Hoover Trio.
-Shannon has recently had the opportunity to play with Branford Marsalis, Harry Kim, Jeff Sipe, Derek Trucks, Mondre Moffett, Delfeayo Marsalis, Kofi Burbridge, and the late great Clarence Clemons.
+Shannon has had the opportunity to play with Branford Marsalis, Harry Kim, Jeff Sipe, Derek Trucks, Mondre Moffett, Delfeayo Marsalis, the late Kofi Burbridge, and the late Clarence Clemons.
 He also released an EP CD entitled “Follow Me,” featuring six original compositions.

 Andy Jurik, Guitar, Kids’ Rock Band

-Andy John, Guitar
+Andy John, Guitar, Jazz Clinician